searchspring/snap/packages/snap-platforms/magento2/README.md

 ```

 ## AddToCart
 The `addToCart` function will automatically add products to the cart and then redirect to the cart page (`/checkout/cart/`).
 The function is async, and takes an array of products (Result Store References) to add, and an optional config.
-The optional config can take two optional fields, a `redirect`, `idFieldName`, `formKey`, and `uenc`.
+The optional config can take several optional properties, `redirect`, `idFieldName`, `formKey`, and `uenc`.

 The `redirect` property can be set to `false` or supplied with an alternate redirect URL instead of the default (`/checkout/cart/`).

-The `idFieldName` setting takes a stringified path in the result reference, to look for the product id to add. `display.mappings.core.sku` for example.
+The `idFieldName` property takes a stringified path in the result reference, to look for the product id to add. `display.mappings.core.sku` for example.
 By default it will use `display.mappings.core.uid`.

-The `formKey` setting allows you to pass a custom form key to use in the add to cart call.
+The `formKey` property allows you to pass a custom form key to use in the add to cart call.

-The `uenc` setting allows you to pass a custom `uenc` code to use in the add to cart call.
+The `uenc` property allows you to pass a custom `uenc` code to use in the add to cart call.

 ## getUenc
 The `getUenc` function will return the uenc code from the url using the `btoa` function.